-Authors must use the Microsoft Word template or LaTeX template to prepare their manuscript.
+Authors are encouraged to use the Microsoft Word template or LaTeX template to prepare their manuscript.
 Using the template file will substantially shorten the time to complete copy-editing and publication of accepted manuscripts.
+The total amount of data for all files must not exceed 120 MB.
+If this is a problem, please contact the Editorial Office [email protected].
 Accepted file formats are:

 A cover letter must be included with each manuscript submission.
-It should be concise and explain why the content of your paper is significant, placing your findings in the context of existing work and why it fits the scope of the journal.
-Please confirm that neither the manuscript nor any parts of its content are currently under consideration or published in another journal.
-Any prior submissions of the manuscript to MDPI journals must be acknowledged.
-The names of proposed and excluded reviewers should be provided in the submission system, not in the cover letter.
+It should be concise and explain why the content of the paper is significant, placing the findings in the context of existing work.
+It should explain why the manuscript fits the scope of the journal.

 Note for Authors Funded by the National Institutes of Health (NIH)

 This journal automatically deposits papers to PubMed Central after publication of an issue.
 Authors do not need to separately submit their papers through the NIH Manuscript Submission System (NIHMS, http://nihms.nih.gov/).

 - Front matter: Title, Author list, Affiliations, Abstract, Keywords